xenhusk/XenhuskMusic/README.md

 Our app requires only the necessary permissions for its operation, therefore, you can read [this document](PERMISSIONS.md) to obtain more details about each permission and why it is required.

+## 📌 Android Auto users
+If Booming Music does not appear in Android Auto, follow these steps to enable it:

+1. Open Android Auto settings.
+2. Scroll to the bottom and tap on the version several times to enable developer settings.
+3. Tap the three-dot menu in the top-right corner and select "Developer settings".
+4. Enable "Unknown sources".

 ## 🤝 Contributing
 Booming Music is an open-source project, and contributions are always welcome!
 See the [Contributing](CONTRIBUTING.md) document.
 It will be a good starting point if you are interested